Street names in Barcelona: Administrative divisions

-In 1933 a new reformulation was made, also with ten districts: I-Barceloneta, II-Poble Sec and Montjuïc, III-Sarriá, Vallvidrera and San Gervasio, IV- San Pedro and Derecha del Eixample, V-Raval, VI-Izquierda del Eixample, VII-Sants, Les Corts and Hostafrancs, VIII-Gracia, IX-Horta, San Andrés de Palomar, Sagrera and Campo del Arpa, X-San Martín de Provensals, Clot and Poblenou.
+In 1933 a new reformulation was made, also with ten districts: I-Barceloneta, II-Poble Sec and Montjuïc, III-Sarrià, Vallvidrera and Sant Gervasi, IV- Sant Pere i Dreta de L'Eixample, V-Raval, VI-Esquerra de l'Eixample, VII-Sants, Les Corts and Hostafrancs, VIII-Gràcia, IX-Horta, Sant Andreu del Palomar, Sagrera and Camp de l'Arpa, X-Sant Martí de Provençals, Clot and Poblenou.
 These districts were expanded in 1949 with two more: XI-Les Corts and XII-Sagrada Familia.

 In 1984 the current division into ten districts was approved, established with the aim of decentralizing the City Council, transferring competencies to the new consistories.
 The new districts were established with the maximum respect for their historical and morphological identity, but also seeking a practical and functional delimitation, which would guarantee the neighbors a wide welfare coverage.
-In general, an effort was made to respect the old demarcations from the old city, its expansion and the aggregated municipalities, although some areas varied with respect to their historical belonging: Pedralbes, previously belonging to Sarriá, became part of Les Corts; Vallcarca, formerly part of Horta, was incorporated into Gracia; El Guinardó, originally from San Martín, was added to Horta; and the new district of Nou Barris was segregated from San Andrés.
+In general, an effort was made to respect the old demarcations from the old city, its expansion and the aggregated municipalities, although some areas varied with respect to their historical belonging: Pedralbes, previously belonging to Sarrià, became part of Les Corts; Vallcarca, formerly part of Horta, was incorporated into Gràcia; El Guinardó, originally from Sant Martí, was added to Horta; and the new district of Nou Barris was segregated from Sant Andreu.